 Bangkok map split into four separate pages on the Kindle

-Lonely Planet on the Kindle: Thumbs Down
+ly Planet on the Kindle:

 Lonely Planet recently made many of its guidebooks available on the Kindle.
 Don’t waste your money and just buy the guidebooks in paperback to carry with you.
 First, maps on the Kindle are useless because they are split into multiple pages and the zoom feature does not work well.
 For example, the 27 pages of Bangkok maps in the paper-version of Lonely Planet Thailand turns into 80 pages on the Kindle, making the Kindle maps a disaster of a mess.